Table of Contents

 }

-There's two different kinds of Commands, that can be implemented
+There are two kinds of Commands that can be implemented:

 • Command with a Model